zero12srl/TrAPP-lib-iOS/README.md

 ```

 The synchronization operation should be done at least at every startup of the app, as first operation, to ensure
 that the strings are available before using them.
-Depending on the behaviour of the app, the sync operation can
+Depending on the behavior of the app, the sync operation can
 also be done multiple time during the lifecycle of the app, without issues.

-Since the library download only the active language (to be fast and save bandwidth), the synchronization should
-be done also if the language is changed, to allow the library to download the new required language.

 ### Localization

 After the synchronization the localization keys can be translated.
 To do it there are two functions,
-`translate` and `getTranslationFor` the difference between the two is how the not-found error is handled.
+`translate` and `getTranslationFor` the difference between them is how the not-found error is handled.

 ``` swift
 let string1 = translator.translate("test.plain")